German parliament approves military campaign against Islamic State in Syria

 Of the 598 lawmakers who took part in the vote, 445 voted for, 146 against and seven abstained.

-The mission will include sending six Tornado reconnaissance jets, a frigate to help protect the French aircraft carrier Charles de Gaulle, refueling aircraft and up to 1,200 military personnel.
+The mission will include sending six Tornado reconnaissance jets, a frigate to help protect the French aircraft carrier Charles de Gaulle, refuelling aircraft and up to 1,200 military personnel.
 Germany will not join countries like Britain, France, the United States and Russia in conducting airstrikes.
+(Reporting by Joseph Nasr; Editing by Noah Barkin)